facelessuser/coloraide/docs/src/markdown/interpolation.md

 ![Monotone](images/monotone-interpolation.png)

-The "monotone" spline is a piecewise interpolation spline that preserves monotonicity.
+The "monotone" spline is a piecewise interpolation spline that passes through all its data points and helps to preserve monotonicity.
 As far as we are concerned, the important thing to note is that it greatly reduces any overshoot or undershoot in the interpolation.

 ```playground
 Color.interpolate(['red', 'green', 'blue', 'orange'], method='monotone')